top of page

 Screws, nuts, standoffs

-The screw size for the raspberry pi and the accessories is M 2.5
+The screw size for the pi and the accessories is M 2.5

 This set of nylon screws, nuts, and standoffs is what I use.